Cointegrating Polynomial Regressions with Power Law Trends: Environmental Kuznets Curve or Omitted Time Effects?: Empirical Application

-Finally, we consider two competing possibilities to extend the traditional linear cointegration specification: $y_t = \tau_1 + \tau_2 t + \phi_1 x_t+u_t$.
-This model does not account for any nonlinear behaviour over time and is therefore ill-suited to fit the data displayed in Figure \ref{fig:overviewBelgium}(c).
-Cointegrating polynomial regressions use integer powers of $x_t$ to describe the curvature over time.
-Following \cite{huphillipswang2019} we can allow for an integrated regressor with a flexible power and estimate $y_t=\tau_1+\tau_2 t + \phi_1 x_t+ \phi_2 x_t^\theta+u_t$.
+Finally, let us depart from a traditional linear cointegration specification: $y_{t} = \tau_1 + \tau_2 t + \phi_1 x_{t}+u_{t}$.
+This model cannot incorporate any nonlinear behaviour over time and is therefore ill-suited to fit the data displayed in Figure \ref{fig:overviewBelgium}(c).
+Cointegrating polynomial regressions use integer powers of $x_{t}$ to describe the curvature over time.
+More general, as in \cite{huphillipswang2019}, we can allow for an integrated regressor with a flexible power and estimate $y_{t}=\tau_1+\tau_2 t + \phi_1 x_{t}+ \phi_2 x_{t}^\theta+u_{t}$.
 The residual sum of squares (RSS) of the NLS estimator for this specification is shown in Figure \ref{fig:overviewBelgium}(d).
-The absence of a minimum at $\theta=2$ casts doubt on the commonly used quadratic specification in $x_t$.
-Moreover, the lack of any minimum might be interpreted as a sign that log per capita GDP is not the source of nonlinearity.
-Alternatively, we can opt for a flexible deterministic trend as in $y_t=\tau_1 + \tau_2 t + \tau_3 t^\theta + \phi x_t+u_t$.
-The RSS now exhibits a clear minimum, see Figure \ref{fig:overviewBelgium}(e).
-Considerations like these motivate the use of GCPRs.
-We will argue in the next pages that this last model specification is well-suited to capture the important features of the pollution data.
+The absence of a minimum at $\theta=2$ casts doubt on the commonly used quadratic specification in $x_{t}$.
+Additionally, the lack of any minimum might be interpreted as a sign that log per capita GDP is not the source of nonlinearity.
+This finding is not specific for Belgium.
+There are no minima in the RSS for 15 out of 18 countries (see Section \ref{sec:thetagraphs}).
+For the remaining three countries -- Denmark, France and the Netherlands -- minima are found at $\widehat\theta_{DK}=1.46$, $\widehat\theta_{FR}=3.61$ and $\widehat\theta_{NL}=1.28$, respectively.
+Alternatively, we can describe the nonlinearity in the data using a flexible deterministic trend as in $y_{t}=\tau_1 + \tau_2 t + \tau_3 t^\theta + \phi_1 x_{t}+u_{t}$.
+The RSS in Figure \ref{fig:overviewBelgium}(e) now exhibits a clear minimum.
+Further empirical analysis on individual countries (see Section \ref{appendix:univeriateanalysis} of the Supplement) suggests that: (1) the inclusion of a flexible time trend renders all quadratic effects in squared log per capita GDP insignificant, and (2) models remain well-specified after removing quadratic income effects from the model.
+These results suggest -- albeit in a univariate setting -- that flexible time trends gives a more satisfactory (or at least competing) description of the nonlinearities in the data.

-We continue the empirical analysis with a comparison of three model specifications.
-All three models are of the form: